 Beware of The ‘Beast’

 A chilli sauce called ‘Bad Boy’ informs you that it’ll heat you up, whilst ‘The Beast’ chilli sauce is potent from across the room, and will almost certainly separate the experienced from the, quite frankly, weak.
-These people are commonly, in my household, known as ‘Husband”.
+These people are known in my household as ‘Husband”.
 I very much like to think of myself as someone who could handle The Beast, so to speak.

 As well as sauces, the shop does a range of chilli jams, ketchup, mustard, a range of pickles and chutneys (including a fabulous beetroot pickle).
 Basically, if you can put chilli in it; they make it.